-Assuming that no hearing is necessary however, LE Law offer a fixed fee service of £500 plus VAT to prepare the necessary Court papers to commence the claim and to apply for the Possession Order.
-There is in addition a Court Fee payable, currently £355.
+Assuming that no hearing is necessary, LE Law/Barretts offer a fixed fee service of £600 plus VAT to prepare the necessary Court papers to commence the claim and to apply for the Possession Order.
+There is in addition a Court Fee payable, currently £391 to start proceedings in the County Court.